Other clubs of Wiipurilainen Osakunta

-Kyykkäkerho
+Wiipurilaisen Osakunnan Kyykkäkerho

 Kyykkäkerho plays the traditional Karelian lawn game kyykkä.
 Their way of playing kyykkä is not one of intense competitiveness, but rather with the aim of having a nice time while playing this traditional sport with friends.
 In winter the kyykkäkerho participates in the Akateeminen MM-kyykkä competition in Tampere, usually with a few teams.
 During the kesäretki summer trip the osakunta usually plays a kyykkä match against members of the hosting town’s city council.

-Wiipurilaisen Osakunnan suunnistajat (Orienteering)
+Wiipurilaisen Osakunnan Suunnistajat (WOSU)

 The purpose of this club is to bring together osakunta members interested in orienteering and endurance training.
 The club aims to encourage Wiipurilainen osakunta members to enjoy outdoor exercise.
 The club’s main event of the year is the Jukolan Viesti event in summer.
 The club may also participate in other mass exercise events.